yashjaiswal2818/mentorai/README.md

 👉 **Search Functionality**: Find tutors quickly with robust filters and search bar.

-And many more, including enhanced security and optimized video performance!
+and many more, including code architecture and reusability.

 ## <a name="quick-start">🤸 Quick Start</a>